perl-catalyst/z-Catalyst-Framework-Fund/CHARTER.md

 3.1 The duration of The Fund is 24 months, after which it may be extended or discontinued at the sole discretion of the Perl Foundation Board (the Board).

-3.2 At any time, the Board my discontinue the Fund with remaining contributions being dealt with as described elsewhere in this Charter.
+3.2 At any time, the Board may discontinue the Fund with remaining contributions being dealt with as described elsewhere in this Charter.

 ## 4.0 Catalyst Fund Committee